Frequently Asked Questions (F.A.Q.s)

 - Where are you located?

 - We just moved our cattle and the beef business from Unadilla, Nebraska to West Point, Nebraska.
 Hannah started the business with the grace and help of her parents at their farm, and when Hannah & Eric got married, they moved the business to Eric’s hometown of West Point.
+We are currently building a storefront in the town of West Point, but it is not operating yet.

 - Is it grass-fed or corn-fed beef?